kitsudaiki/Project-Overview/README.md

-# Kitsunemimi-Projects-Meta
+# Kitsunemimi-Project-Meta

-This repository is only to keep an overview of my repositories.
+This repository is only to keep an overview of my public and private repositories.
 With this the version of library requirements should be in sync and this project is for issue tickets, which affect all repositories.

+For the case that you ask, why it is named `Kitsunemimi-Project`: Its is not related to the content of the repositories.
+Originally I searched for a name schema for the libraries to differentiation them from other libraries.
+For this and because my private domain was already `kitsunemimi.moe`, I decided to name my libraries `libKitsunemimi...` and after some time I decided to make this as to the project name and collect all my sub-projects under this name, because kitsunemimi are moe. ;)

 ## Overview

 ### Sakura-Project

+The Sakura-Project provides an automation tool to deploy applications, similar like ansible, but with higher performance thanks to some features like easy parallelism of tasks and a self-created file syntax.
+It was primary created for the components of the Kyouko-Project and beside this to automate different tasks on my deployment at home.

+See documentation of the latest master-version: [Sakura-Project-Documentation.pdf](https://gitlab.com/kitsudaiki/Sakura-Project-Documentation/builds/artifacts/master/browse?job=build) (this documentation is fall behind the implemetation at the moment, because I have only a very limited amount of time available for my private projects.
+Sorry :( But SakuraTree reached now the feature-freeze for version 0.3.0, to I will bring the documentation up-to-date in the next weeks.)

 [SakuraTree](#SakuraTree)